● Sculpting an American Self: Fitness Culture in the U.S., Past and Present

 ○ How do the philosophies of diverse thinkers such as John Locke,Thomas Jefferson, John Dewey, and Paulo Freire shape educational institutions today?
 How do the realities of a diverse society change theory in practice?

-● Introduction to Historical Sources and Methods
+● Introduction to Historical Sources and Methods (graduate course)

 ○ Is historical objectivity possible?
 How has the historical profession changed over time?
 How is historical methodology unique?